5733d9e2be6485d52ffa08870cabdee0/sandbox-ui/cypress/README.md

 ```
 describe("The New Test - describe briefly ", () => {
+  //Only a test suite which runs with real data requires configuration:
+  //Delete this variables for mocked data
   let loginConfig:LoginConfig;  //the basic configuration
-    let restConfig:RestConfig;    //use this in a case that the test will communicate via REST
+  let restConfig:RestConfig;    //use this only if the test will communicate via REST

   before(() => {
     loginConfig = new LoginConfig();